Yasmeen101/yasmeen.github.io/README.md

 - Engaging with multiple teams across different time zones to continuously support data transformation activities such as data cleansing, wrangling and validation.
 - Leading BCG teaming efforts as a Teaming@BCG champion, dedicated to improving teamwork,bonding and collaboration.
 - Mentoring junior analysts to assist digital upskilling efforts across the wider PSG team.

+#### Finance Analyst (Project Controller) | Deloitte MCS (January 2021 – February 2022)
+- Providing engagement financial support to Deloitte consulting project managers, directors and partners.
+- Supporting the creation of WBS codes for new client projects, completing necessary procedures and set up of new engagement/client records in SAP.
+- Calculating client billing amounts, performing financial analysis and producing a variety of reports as required.
+- Ensuring compliance and contractual requirements are met and maintained throughout the duration of a client engagement.
+- Assisting transactional activities for PCG teams based in London, Cardiff and Belfast.
+- Supporting engagement closedown procedures, such as producing final bills and archiving.

+### Projects